Roemke/enigmavu/README.md

 EnigmaVu - Remote control
 ==========================================

-Attention Master Branch is my personal development branch in the moment it is v2.0 and NOT working.

-stable is version1.1

 A simple remote Control for a satellite receiver.
 The receiver must support the Enigma2 Web-Interface.
 The following keys are supported, tested with vu+ Solo2